Benefits Of External Flash

 You can bounce a flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
 So photographers use an external flash and also bounce the flashlight to create soft and dense light.

 The built-in flash has a tiny source of light whereas external flash is the obviously bigger source and can be modified further to make it softer by bouncing the light back.

 Photographers use umbrellas, softboxes, large strobes to make a soft light fall over the subjects in studios.

 3. Red-Eye Reduction.

 Red-eye is a photo that happens with the flash being reflected by the retina of a person’s eye.
 As built-in flash is near and in a straight line to the lens, so this is a common problem with built-in flashes.

-This problem can be removed by using external flash as they are used at a particular angle to the lens and are further away from lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.
+This problem can be removed by using external flashes as they are used at a particular angle to the lens and are further away from the lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.

 4. External flashlights are more natural-looking.

 The built-in flash has limited light that we can use, but external flash can make it look as if the light is coming from all directions.
 This can be achieved by bouncing the lights from the ceiling or the walls, making the light appear softer and less harsh.